 This photo is of me on one of the better-made bridges I crossed.
 Few and far between, one can’t over estimate how vital such bridges are since there are simply no other alternatives.
 When an earthquake strikes or a bridge simply falls into disrepair then people can’t get to market, kids to school etc. This was one of the types of project that international relief organizations have helped with but could do much more; to build stable, long lasting bridges.

 Porters carry heavy loads

 These are the packs of local porters who have stopped in to get some food or a drink of chai.
 Porters carry heavy loads on their backs for days into the mountains mostly with flimsy shoes if not barefoot.
 And the average Nepali was about half my size yet able to carry 3 times the load – respect!
 One was sometimes surprised to see and tempted by a bottle of coke available after a hard days trek but then I would have to realize how it was transported and think how unnecessary it was.
-Without roads, EVERYTHING had to be carried into the mountains and men used trails that even the often seen caravans of donkeys would refuse to take.
+Without roads, EVERYTHING had to be carried into the mountains and men used trails that even the often seen caravans of ponies or mules, like the photo right, would refuse to take.

 Volunteer clinic for trekkers